ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.heizoel24-mex/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.3.3 (2024-06-04)

+Fix: no error if CalculatedRemaining is empty and mqtt is active

+### 1.3.2 (2024-06-04)

+Error intercepted for:
+- RemainsUntilCombined no data found
+- CalculatedRemaining is empty

 ### 1.3.1 (2024-03-24)

 - CalculatedRemaining json data point for eCharts added